taciomcosta/kronos/README.md

-  list           Lists all jobs/channels describe       Shows detailed information about a job/channel history        Shows execution history of a job attach         Attachs local stdin, stdout, stderr to a job logs           Prints logs for a specific job execution enable         Enables a job execution disable        Disables a job execution
+  list           Lists all jobs/channels describe       Shows detailed information about a job/channel history        Shows execution history of a job attach         Attaches local stdin, stdout, stderr to a job logs           Prints logs for a specific job execution enable         Enables a job execution disable        Disables a job execution